-Students must submit all add/withdrawal forms and/or email approvals directly to the Registrar's Office.
+Students must submit all add/withdrawal forms and/or email approvals directly to the Office of the Registrar.
 Central Maine Community College reserves the right, without notice, to extend the add/withdrawal period because of weather related cancellations or other extraordinary circumstances.